-As showed in Figure 3, when the content of initiator -AIBN increases from 0.06 g to 0.18 g, the performance of the PPDs increase.
-This may be due to the incease of the yield leading the increase in the number of active copolymers.
-However, when the content of initiator - AIBN is greater than 0.18 g, the performance of the PPDs diminish.
-This may be due to the increase of chain transfer reactions and termination reactions causing the average molecular weight decreases and the polydispersity index increases leading the reduction in the number of active copolymers.
+As showed in Figure 3, when the reaction temperature increases from 60 °C to 80 °C, the performance of the PPDs increase.
+This may be due to the rapid increase of the yield leading the rapid increase in the number of active copolymers.
+However, when the reaction temperature is greater than 80 °C, the performance of the PPDs significantly

-So, the performance of the PPDs is the highest when 0.18 g of AIBN was used to synthesize the copolymer.
+So, the performance of the PPDs was the highest when 80 °C of the reaction temperature was used to synthesize the copolymer.
 The optimal PPD can reduce the pour point temperature of the Diamond crude oil from 36 °C to 21 °C at 1750 ppm of dosing rate.